 SmartTomo is a NEW software for processing seismic refraction data.
 It allows to reconstruct an image of the subsoil through a fast and intuitive procedure.
 The result is obtained through the optimization of the initial model that can be defined by the user to reproduce the geological features of the area examined.
 SmartTomo exploits an optimized implementation of the Moser method, ( “Shortest path calculation of seismic rays.”
 Geophysics 56.1 (1991): 59-67), and optimizes the results through the Simultaneous Iterative Reconstruction Technique.
 To be efficient, smartTomo uses the computing power of modern multicore CPUs and minimizes the memory required.

-A module for processing the refraction seismic with the GRM method is included from smartTomo 2020.0.
+A module for processing the refraction surveys applying the GRM method is included since smartTomo 2020.0.
 The refraction profile can be displayed either separately or on top of the tomographic profile.